-First, the movie was directed on a very weak script.
+First, the movie was directed on a ridiculously weak script.
 Though it is mentioned at the beginning of the film that the script was approved by a large number of learned Buddhist dignitaries including monks, the script has many a flaw distorting the accepted story of the Prince Siddhartha on one hand and by creating a mess of a story without a natural flow on the other hand.
-I am not sure who to be blamed for this, either the script writer or the so called high class advisers.
+I am not sure who to be blamed for this, either the script writer or the so called high class dignitaries.

 There is no flow in the story which has a lot of abrupt incidents that are not connected well, similar to Professor Sunil Ariyarathna’s Kristhu Charithaya.
 Now that our filmmakers have made mockeries of both the Christ’s story and that of the Prince Siddhartha, they are left with only few other religious leaders’ life stories to mess up with.